Introduction

 Our goal is to allow you to centralize your administration while decentralizing your operations.
 The majority of our customers have a platform team that manages the overall infrastructure as code strategy, which enables the developers or application teams to focus on the actual code/execution and not the platform or process surrounding it.
 Scalr enables this through:

-• Native integrations with tools like VCS providers, Open Policy Agent, Datadog, Okta, and Slack.
+- Native integrations with tools like GitHub, Gitlab, Azure Devops, BitBucket, Checkov, Terragrunt, AWS Eventbridge, Open Policy Agent, Datadog, Okta, Slack, MS Teams, and more.

-• Reporting on runs, modules, providers, resources, OPA results, and more across all workspaces.
+- Reporting on runs, drift, modules, providers, resources, OPA results, and more across all workspaces.

 All of these concepts and more are documented in detail in the remainder of the docs and you will find everything can also be managed through the Scalr Terraform provider, which is considered a best practice.